Treatments · OCD therapy

 What sessions look like.

 • First session.
-An hour to map your OCD, talk about what you would like therapy to help with, and explain how ERP works.
-You ask questions; we share our approach.
+An hour to map your OCD, talk about what you would like therapy to help with, and explain our approach.
+You ask questions; we share how we work, and we talk through a referral for formal ERP if that is the right fit.

 • Following sessions.
-A mix of building your hierarchy, practising exposures with response prevention, and agreed-upon practice between sessions.
+A mix of working with intrusive thoughts and compulsions using ACT and CBT, and agreed-upon practice between sessions.
 Pace is yours to set.

 • Frequency.
-Weekly is common, especially through the active ERP phase.
+Weekly is common, especially in the early, more active phase.
 Many clients move to biweekly as gains hold.
 Some need less, some need more.

 Signs the work is taking